bstien/HTTPMock/README.md

 ## Goals
 - [ ] Set delay on requests.
-- [ ] Let user point to a file that should be served.
+- [X] Let user point to a file that should be served.
 - [ ] Let user configure a default "not found" response.
 Will be used either when no matching mocks are found or if queue is empty.
 - [ ] Create separate instances of `HTTPMock`.
 The current single instance requires tests to be run in sequence, instead of paralell.
 - [ ] Does arrays in query parameters work?
-I think they're being overwritten with the current setup
+I think they're being overwritten with the current setup.